Features and Functionalities#

 How you choose to define your phases is dependent on the aircraft you’re modeling, the mission you’re trying to evaluate, and the flexibility you want to give the optimizer.
 For example, if you have a relatively conventional aircraft that is flying a straightforward mission, you might just need three phases: climb, cruise, and descent.
 However, if you have a more complex aircraft or mission, you might need to define more phases.
 For instance, if you’re modeling a hybrid-electric aircraft with non-conventional propulsion systems that are controlled in different ways, you might want to define additional phases and prescribe different options based on which physics you want included at different stages in the flight.

 In general, if you’re familiar with the legacy tools FLOPS or GASP, you can use the corresponding default phase_info objects to start defining your mission.
 FLOPS-based missions have three integrated phases: climb, cruise, and descent, as well as analytic takeoff and landing systems.
 GASP-based missions have at least nine integrated phases: groundroll, rotation, ascent, accel, climb1, climb2, cruise, desc1, and desc2, as well landing systems.
-GASP-based missions that are solved using SGM have additional phases.
 The difference in the number of phases is due to the fact that GASP had more detailed requirements on the flight profile, especially in the early phases of a mission.

 You can import a copy of the default phase_info dicts and then modify them as you need to for your own mission definition.